SystemsApproach/tcpcc/aqm.rst

 notification, described below, is available).
 5ms is chosen as being close to zero (for better delay) but not so small that the queue would run empty.
-It should be noted that a great deal of experimentation and simulation has gone into these numerical choices, but also the algorithm is not overly sensitive to them.
+It should be noted that a great deal of experimentation and simulation has gone into these numerical choices, but more importantly, the algorithm does not seem to be overly sensitive to them.

 To summarize, CoDel largely ignore queues that last less than an RTT, but starts taking action as soon as a queue persists for more than an RTT.
-By making reasonable assumptions about Internet RTTs, it requires no configuration parameters.
+By making reasonable assumptions about Internet RTTs, the algorithm requires no configuration parameters.

 An additional subtlety is that CoDel drops a slowly increasing percentage of traffic as long as the observed sojourn time remains above the target.
 As discussed further in Section 7.4, TCP throughput has been shown to depend inversely on the square root of loss rate.
-Thus, as long as the sojourn time stays above target, CoDel steadily increases its drop rate in proportion to the square root of the number of drops since the target was exceeded.
+Thus, as long as the sojourn time stays above the target, CoDel steadily increases its drop rate in proportion to the square root of the number of drops since the target was exceeded.
 The effect of this, in theory, is to cause a linear decrease in throughput of the